Skip to Main Content

 An RV makes an outdoor lifestyle more accessible if you want to travel frequently.

-• Convenient: You can go camping whenever you want and keep it stocked with all of your favorite amenities.
+• Convenience: You can go camping whenever you want with a fully-stocked RV that has all of your favorite amenities.

-• Customizable: You can customize your RV however you want and bring your own touches of home.
+• Customization: You can customize your RV however you want with your own touches of home.

-• Simplifies travel: Aside from checking in at your destination, you won’t have to worry about rental contracts when you own your RV.
+• Simplicity: Aside from checking in at your destination, you will not have to worry about rental contracts when you own your RV.

 Disadvantages

-• High cost: Even small RVs have a hefty price tag.
-Once you own it, you still have to pay to gear up, maintain it and cover registration costs yearly.
+• Expensive: Even small RVs have a hefty price tag.
+Once you own it, you still have to pay for gear, maintenance and annual registration costs.
 If you qualify for a loan, you’ll need to manage your loan and stay on top of payments.

 • Maintenance: When you own an RV that breaks down or needs repairs, you must handle it.
-You may need to cancel trips if you can’t get unexpected repairs done in time.
+You may need to cancel trips if you cannot get unexpected repairs done in time.

-• Storage: Your RV needs to be parked somewhere when you aren’t using it.
-This can mean an extra monthly cost if you don’t have room to store it where you live.
+• Storage: Your RV needs to be parked somewhere when you are not using it.
+This can mean an extra monthly cost if you do not have room to store it where you live.

 Advantages and disadvantages of renting an RV

-Renting an RV can be a great option if you don’t want the hassle of purchasing one.
+Renting an RV can be a great option if you do not want the hassle of purchasing one.
 However, it makes spontaneous travel more difficult.
+These are some advantages and disadvantages of renting an RV.

 Advantages

-Renting is good if you don’t have much experience with RVs or don’t want to be stuck maintaining a large vehicle that will only be used once or twice a year.
+Renting is a good idea if you do not have much experience with RVs or you do not want to be stuck maintaining a large vehicle that will only be used once or twice a year.

-• All-inclusive rate: When you rent from an RV company, they often include all the supplies you will need while camping, such as kitchen tools.
+• All-inclusive: When you rent from an RV company, they often include all the supplies you will need while camping, such as kitchen tools.
 They can also help you set up insurance for your rental.

-• Flexibility: If you own your RV, you always have to end up back at home.
+• Flexibility: If you own your RV, you always have to return it home.
 But when you rent, you may be able to drop it off at your road trip destination and take another mode of transportation (like a flight) home.

-• Low cost: The initial cost of buying an RV is quite high.
+• Affordability: The initial cost of buying an RV is quite high.
 If you just want to use an RV a few times a year or even try it out just one time, renting is much cheaper.

 Disadvantages